-The Freed clinician assistant streamlines clinical documentation by retrieving, summarizing, and updating patient records, while providing instant access to evidence-based guidelines.
+The Freed Clinician Assistant is an always-available AI assistant that streamlines clinical documentation by retrieving, summarizing, and updating patient records, while providing instant access to evidence-based clinical decision support (CDS).
 The assistant supports clinicians with faster chart navigation, intelligent note drafting and editing, and targeted clinical information retrieval at the point of care.

 A Unified and Powerful Assistant